This post may contain affiliate links.

 Have you ever turned off your vehicle and tried using the brakes multiple times with the systems off?
 The ‘dead’ pedal will require much more force to achieve the same result.
 Invisibrake keeps the braking system active and uses a cable BEHIND the brake pedal and ‘pulls’ rather than pushes on the pedal.
 This is possible because having an active braking system requires far less pressure to achieve strong braking power.

-Pulling from behind the pedal also avoids the need for having any bulky item between the driver seat and brake pedal.
+Pulling from behind the pedal also avoids the need for any bulky item between the driver seat and the brake pedal.
 This can be an advantage if you need to quickly jump into your tow vehicle to drive it.
-With the Invisibrake system, there is no braking system to remove first before you can drive the towed vehicle.
+With the Invisibrake system, there is no braking system to remove before you can drive the towed vehicle.

 Working with a Progressive Braking System